Disbarred Las Vegas lawyer charged with DUI, probation violation

 Prosecutors could seek to revoke Bloomfield’s five-year probation for a forgery conviction, which was handed down along with a 90-day jail sentence in early 2016.
 That means he could be sent to prison for 19 to 48 months.
 After his sentence, Bloomfield spent most of his jail sentence on house arrest.

-No court date has been set for Bloomfield’s probation violation charge.
-Details of his arrest were not immediately available.

-Prosecutors said Bloomfield was involved in a courthouse scheme to provide clients, mostly prostitutes, with phony certificates of completion for court-ordered counseling and community service to resolve misdemeanor cases, prosecutors have alleged.
+Prosecutors said Bloomfield was involved in a courthouse scheme to provide clients, mostly prostitutes, with phony certificates of completion for court-ordered counseling and community service to resolve misdemeanor cases.

 Bloomfield, who was disbarred for life in March 2016, admitted that he filed or helped file forged records in 91 cases that falsely claimed a client had completed counseling or community service.